avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

         [,1]
       a 24.67819

-The output of HoltWinters() tells us that the estimated value of the &#913 parameter is about 0.024.
+The output of HoltWinters() tells us that the estimated value of the alpha parameter is about 0.024.
 This is very close to zero, telling us that the forecasts are based on both recent and less recent observations (although somewhat more weight is placed on recent observations).